techidaily/site-win11/source/_posts/continuous-edge-background-on-windows-11-tips.md

 ## 2\.
 Edit the Windows Registry

  Another method to prevent Edge from running in the background is to tweak the Registry.
 Microsoft Edge is set to automatically start background processes at Windows startup.
-You can[disable processes set to run on startup](https://www.makeuseof.com/windows-pc-too-many-background-processes/) from the Registry.
+You can [disable processes set to run on startup](https://www.makeuseof.com/windows-pc-too-many-background-processes/) from the Registry.

- Before you make any changes to the Registry, make sure you[back up the Registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) to be safe in case something goes wrong.
+ Before you make any changes to the Registry, make sure you [back up the Registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) to be safe in case something goes wrong.

  Press**Win + R,** type in regedit in the Run window, and press**Enter** .
 Once the Registry Editor opens, copy and paste the following path in the navigation bar at the top and press**Enter** :